ibexa/documentation-developer/docs/api/public_php_api_search.md

 ### Combining independent Criteria

 Criteria are independent of one another.
-This can lead to unexpected behavior, for instance because Content can have multiple Locations.
+This can lead to unexpected behavior, for instance because content can have multiple Locations.

 For example, a Content item has two Locations: visible Location A and hidden Location B.
 You perform the following query: